franciscop/server-next/ideas/plugins.md

 plugins, and an introspectable `app.plugins`.
 Rollup makes `name` mandatory for exactly the first reason; Elysia and Vue both track names for the second.

+### Rejected: `server.plug(plugin)`

+A module-level registration, `server.plug(x)` before `server()`, reads well and is out. `server` is a module singleton, so it would register into the process rather than into an app: every server created afterwards inherits it, and the result depends on import order.
+This repo alone builds 401 `server()` instances across a test suite that shares a process, and serverless environments reuse a process across requests.

+The ecosystem already ran this experiment.
+Vue 2 had exactly this API (`Vue.use()`, global mixins) and it was a known source of test pollution and SSR cross-request contamination; `createApp()` in Vue 3 exists largely to move it per-app.
+Chai's `chai.use` and `dayjs.extend` kept the global form and are still cited for it.

+It also costs the property that `server(options)` fully describes an app: answering "what does this app run" would mean reading the whole module graph, since any imported file could register at import time.

+If the appeal is call-site brevity, a factory keeps it without the shared
+state: `const app = server.with(metrics())` returns a new configured factory and mutates nothing.

 ### Why `install`, not `on*`

 Three distinct moments hide behind the word "setup":